This page discusses Stardog’s NiFi integration support to ETL data sources to Stardog.

 Start the NiFi server by running the command

 An example NiFi workflow is provided in the Stardog Examples GitHub repository.
-The workflow is for loading the Coivd19 dataset published by New York Times on GitHub into Stardog.
+The workflow is for loading the Covid19 dataset published by the New York Times on GitHub into Stardog.
 It contains three processors:

-- NiFi built-in processor to retrieve the CSV file from GitHub.
+- NiFi’s built-in processor to retrieve the CSV file from GitHub.

-- StardogPut processor that ingests the CSV file into a staging graph in Stardog using the Stardog mappings available in the examples repository.
+- StardogPut processor that ingests the CSV file into a staging graph in Stardog.
+It uses the Stardog mappings available in the examples repository.